Jayson Uribe: International championship standings

-Jayson works three jobs to help cover his racing expenses; he is an electrical apprentice at Rock and Sons, Inc.; a driving instructor and coach at the Allen Burg Racing School and an instructor with Danny Walker's American Supercamp, motorcycle technique school.
+Uribe works three jobs to help cover his racing expenses; he is an electrical apprentice at Rock and Sons, Inc.; a driving instructor and coach at the Allen Burg Racing School and an instructor with Danny Walker's American Supercamp, motorcycle technique school.
 Jayson is an accomplished journalist as well and is the owner of his own media company, Full Throttle Media, in Angwin, California.
 Jayson has been published in multiple international magazines and wrote a monthly column for Roadracing World called "Chasing the Dream" for 3 years.
 Beginning in 2015, he began a new relationship with Bonnier Motorsports Group, out of New York, as one of their International Field Correspondents responsible for covering the motorcycle racing scene in Europe.